stefmolin/pandas-workshop/README.md

 ---

 ## Setup Instructions
 0. Install Python >= version 3.7.1 and < version 3.9 OR install [Anaconda](https://docs.anaconda.com/anaconda/install/)/[Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 Note that Anaconda/Miniconda is recommended if you are working on a Windows machine and are not very comfortable with the command line.
+Alternatively, you can use [this](https://mybinder.org/v2/gh/stefmolin/pandas-workshop/main?urlpath=lab) Binder environment if you don't want to install anything on your machine.
 1. Fork this repository:

     ![location of fork button in GitHub](./images/fork_button.png)